Projects & Publicity Features

 We designed and debuted some swag merchandise at our Obon festivities.
 We have more available, so for a small donation, potholders or lightweight reusable shopping bags can be yours!
 Email contact@hamakuajodomission.org for more information.

-The NHERC Heritage Center is located at: 45-539 Plumeria St, Honokaa, HI 96727
+The Honokaa Heritage Center is located at: 45-3490 Mamane St., Suite C, Honokaa, HI 96727

 The Japanese Chamber of Commerce & Industry of Hawaii featured an article about HJM in their August 2019 newsletter.
 Based in Hilo, their active chamber consisting of 300 members got an opportunity to learn more about us through their monthly publication.